andrasq/node-qfifo/README.md

 Loop getline() and call `visitor` with each line in the fifo.  `fifo.eof` will be set once the fifo is empty and has no more lines.
 If the fifo is appended, `eof` is cleared but the readlines loop is not restarted.
-Note that `readlines` and `getline` return lines that include the terminating newline, which differxs from node `readline` that strips them.
+Note that `readlines` and `getline` return lines that include the terminating newline, which differs from node `readline` that strips them.

     fifo.readlines(function(line)) {
         // if (fifo.eof) then no more lines